Toglefritz/Launchpad/README.md

 ## License

-Gadgetron is released under the MIT License.
+Launchpad is released under the MIT License.
 See the LICENSE file for more details.

 ## Git Hooks